-Allan moved to the greater San Diego area in the summer of 2004.
-Having been out of volleyball for 10 seasons due to family commitments until this past season, Allan believes that now with plenty of time available to him, he has a lot to offer.
-He says that he was in the right place at the right time to be hired as the JV coach at La Costa Canyon High School in late July 2016 and absolutely loves the program and the people in it.
-The school’s gym was under repair during the first two weeks of tryouts and training in August so the school used the COAST gym.
-This is where he witnessed the club’s philosophy towards excellence, improved facility, some of the coaches in action and wishes to add to that.
+Allan moved to the greater San Diego area from Ottawa, Canada in the summer of 2004.
+He had been out of volleyball for 10 seasons due to family commitments until four years ago when he joined COAST.
+He says that he was in the right place at the right time to be hired as the JV coach at La Costa Canyon High School in late July of 2016.
+The school’s gym was under repair during the first two weeks of tryouts and training in August, so the school used the COAST gym.
+This is where he witnessed the club’s philosophy towards excellence, the great facility, some of the coaches in action and he wished to add to that.

-Allan was the first fully certified Level III Coach in Canada in any sport and authored three articles and co-authored two coaching manuals and loves to learn, in fact he credits the success of his 14 – 3 team last season to just that, finding out how to be better which will help the girls become better.
+Allan was the first fully certified Level III Coach in Canada in any sport and authored three articles and co-authored two coaching manuals.
+Allan loves to learn, and in fact, is still learning each and every day.

 Allan implements a mental training program with the teams that he coaches, teaching them how to breathe, compete, be in the moment, let go of the last play, and be mentally tough.
 He has been known to give the girls homework in-between practices to improve their overall game.

 In 2018, while coaching 15-2, Allan’s team ended up in 8th place in Division 1 and they qualified for the National Division of the Junior National Championships where they tied for 5th.
 During the 2019 season he worked with 14 – 2, who took the bronze medal in Patriot Division of the GJNC.
 He is most proud of all of the girls’ continuous improvement and how his teams played their best and improved during the National Championships.